Search UX patterns for content-heavy platforms

 Content-heavy platforms need search experiences that respect intent, filters, and confidence cues instead of returning noisy lists.

-• Tie search UX patterns to a specific user moment inside the journey.
+• Tie search UX patterns to one action the user wants to complete.

 Back to journal